OperationSpark/first-website/README.md

 ````HTML
 <!DOCTYPE html>
 ````

+The DOCTYPE line is a browser directive, not HTML, so it does not need a closing tag.

 ### TODO 3 : Add HTML Tags Required For a Webpage

 If you're not familiar with the basic tags needed for the structure of an HTML page, you'll want to memorize them:  Let's add our `<html>` tags with `<head>` and `<body>` tags nested within.